pyvista/pyvista-tutorial/tutorial/03_figures/presentation_script_20min.md

 # PyVista Figures and Visualization Tutorial - 20-Minute Presentation Script

 ## Introduction (1.5 minutes)
 "Welcome to the PyVista Figures and Visualization tutorial.
-Today, we'll explore how to create stunning, publication-quality visualizations with PyVista's powerful plotting capabilities.
+Today, we'll learn how to make great pictures with PyVista's powerful plotting tools.

-Scientific visualization is about more than just displaying data - it's about telling a story, revealing insights, and communicating complex information effectively.
-PyVista provides an elegant, Pythonic interface to create everything from simple 3D plots to complex, multi-view figures with advanced rendering techniques.
+Making pictures of data is more than just showing numbers - it's about telling a story, finding new things, and sharing information clearly.
+PyVista gives you easy Python tools to make everything from simple 3D pictures to complex multi-view figures with advanced drawing techniques.

-In this session, we'll cover the fundamental building blocks of PyVista visualization: the Plotter class, mesh display options, subplotting, shading techniques, texture mapping, and even creating animated GIFs.
-By the end, you'll have the tools to create visualizations that not only inform but also engage your audience."
+In this session, we'll cover the basic building blocks of PyVista visualization: the Plotter class, mesh display options, subplotting, shading techniques, texture mapping, and even making animated GIFs.
+By the end, you'll have the tools to make pictures that not only show information but also interest your audience."

 ## The Plotter Class - Your Canvas (2.5 minutes)
-"At the heart of PyVista's visualization system is the `Plotter` class.
-Think of it as your 3D canvas, similar to Matplotlib's figure, but designed for three-dimensional data.
+"At the center of PyVista's visualization system is the `Plotter` class.
+Think of it as your 3D canvas, like Matplotlib's figure, but made for three-dimensional data.

 ```python
 import pyvista as pv